 Addressing restless sleep depends on its underlying cause.
 Practicing strategies to fall asleep easily can help prevent tossing and turning, but other steps, including talking to a doctor, may be necessary to stop restless sleep and keep it from becoming a growing problem.

 If restless sleep is frequent, persistent, or worsening, it may be a sign of a bigger issue and should be discussed with your doctor.
 Similarly, signs of excessive daytime sleepiness or other daytime impairment should always be raised with your doctor who can help to identify the most likely cause and most appropriate steps for treatment.

 Sleep Hygiene Improvements

 In every age group, sleep hygiene can play a critical role in sleep quality.
 Healthy sleep tips like finding consistency in your sleep schedule, bedtime routines, diet, and exercise are a good starting point.
-Making your bedroom comfortable with as few distractions as possible can reduce the chances of having restless sleep.
+Finding the best mattress for your personal needs, and making your bedroom comfortable with as few distractions as possible, can reduce the chances of having restless sleep.

 Keep a Sleep Journal